🇱🇻 Tax residency in Latvia

 Use the Schengen calculator to track Schengen days, then apply the 183-day threshold here as a separate counter.
 Many nomads track both: Schengen 90/180 for visa compliance and country-level day counts for residency planning.

-Triggering Latvian tax residency means your worldwide income is up for grabs, with rates hitting 31% at higher earnings.
+Triggering Latvian tax residency means your worldwide income is taxed at progressive rates up to 31%.